 The VPC’s by region chart shows you the total number of VPC’s associated with the regions listed.
 This report has the following parameters:

-The list of VPC’s report provides a filter to search in depth the entire intentory of VPS’s associated with your AWS account.
-This report gives filter options as well as choice of columns.
+The list of VPCs report provides a filter so you can search the entire inventory of VPCs associated with your AWS account.

 The filter option allows you to filter by Region and VPC ID.
-The results include the following data about your VPC’s:
+The results include:

 - VPC ID